WeegeeNumbuh1/FlightGazer/README.md

 Faraway ideas:
 - [ ] Docker image?
-- [ ] Settings management from webpage?
+- [x] Settings management from webpage 🆕 [Available here](https://github.com/WeegeeNumbuh1/FlightGazer-webapp)

 As FlightGazer is mainly a personal project, it is **currently not open to contributions**.
 Pull requests will be rejected.<br>
 Suggestions, comments, and bug reports are always welcomed and encouraged.<br>